quaquel/EMAworkbench/docs/source/ema_documentation/glossary.rst

       An experiment is a complete specification for a run.
 It specifies the case, the name of the policy, and the name of the model. policy

-   result

-   outcome
+      a policy is by definition an object with a name attribute.
+So, policy['name'] most return the name of the policy result
+      the combination of an experiment and the associated outcomes for the experiment outcome
+      the data of interest produced by a model given an experiment